 John is listed in a lengthy list of persons who have “obtained licences to depasture stock beyond the limits of the Melbourne and Geelong Districts for the year commencing 1 July 1840, on payment of the established fee”.
 He could have been granted two licences19.

 In March 1841 a census was taken of the inhabitants of the Colony on New South Wales.
 There are two entries for Boyd and White.
 Return Number 33 relates to Boyd and White having a property/residence at Steels Creek in the district of Port Phillip.
 This is probably the then unnamed Wallan Wallan Run as Steels Run was just to the south.
 The second was under the name John Boyd in the township of Melbourne was included three individuals, two males and one female adults, all Church of Scotland, one shopkeeper, one domestic, and one other20.
-The three persons are thought to be Major John Boyd, his wife Elizabeth and their son John aged 15 years.
+The three persons are thought to be Major John Boyd, his housekeeper Mrs Clarke (see above), and his son John aged 15 years.
 Their son George, aged 17 years, may have been a shepherd on the 2700 acre run near Steels Creek.
 The whereabouts of their daughter Eliza is unknown; she may have been living with her sister Jane White.

 On 1 January 1842, the Port Phillip Gazette reported a court case involving the purchase of 100 wethers to be driven from “Major Boyd’s station to Mr Le Soeuff”s”.
 The delivery failed and the sheep were returned to Major Boyd’s station.
 The shepherd claimed five pounds and the bench decided in his favour21.